 Role of Academic Affairs

 The office of academic affairs coordinates the faculty-to-faculty mentoring program.
-Specifically, the associate vice president for undergraduate academic affairs and faculty development:
+Specifically, the associate vice president for graduate academic affairs:

 - Solicits volunteers for an ongoing list of tenured faculty willing to serve as mentors;